Boca Raton, Florida: Suburban expansion

-In the 1980s, because of an explosion of development to the west of the historical center of the city, some eastern areas began to decay, including the downtown corridor.
-For instance, the old Boca Raton Mall, a shopping mall in the downtown area, was beginning to experience higher vacancy, and occupancy by marginal tenants, owing to the opening of Town Center at Boca Raton west of the city in 1980.

-In 1991, the new downtown outdoor shopping and dining center, Mizner Park, was completed over the site of the old Boca Raton Mall.
+In 1991, the downtown outdoor shopping and dining center, Mizner Park, was completed over the site of the old Boca Raton Mall.
 It has since become a cultural center for southern Palm Beach County.
 Featuring a landscaped central park between the two main roads (collectively called Plaza Real) with stores only on the outside of the roads, Mizner Park resembles a Mediterranean suburban "town center" with a more contemporary look.
 It features many restaurants and is home to the Boca Raton Museum of Art, which moved to the new facility in 2001.
 In 2002, a new amphitheater was built, replacing a smaller one and providing a large-capacity outdoor venue where concerts and other performances are held.
 The Mizner Park Cultural Center, an indoor performing arts/comedy show theater is located to the southwest of the amphitheater within the Mizner Park property.

-Mizner Park has significantly aided downtown revitalization.
-Many new eight- to ten-story mixed-use buildings have been constructed, are under construction, or are proposed for the downtown area.
-The surrounding areas to the downtown have benefited from the downtown redevelopment.